 Sales and Pricing

-- The pricing of Allotments sold is set by the PMGC from time to time to reflect the operational costs of the garden and market conditions, currently $ 4,500 for the first allotment and $ 3,500 for subsequent allotments to immediate family members and family members under 18 years of age.
+- The pricing of Allotments sold is set by the PMGC from time to time to reflect the operational costs of the garden and market conditions, currently $ 5,000 for the allotment.

 - The allotment sales price will not be discounted